Jeevitha951/Online_Student_Enrollment/README.md

 - Search for Courses

 ## Installation:
-1.npm init -y
+1. npm init -y
-2.npm install express mongoose body-parser dotenv
+2. npm install express mongoose body-parser dotenv

-# Run the code:
+## Run the code:
 node server.js

-### Usage:
+## Usage:
 Use Postman to interact with the following endpoints:
- /students/add: Add a Student
+ 1. /students/add: Add a Student
- /courses/add: Add a Course
+ 2. /courses/add: Add a Course
- /courses/enroll: Enroll students in courses.
+ 3. /courses/enroll: Enroll students in courses.
- /courses/all: View All Courses /search?query=Data:Search Courses
+ 4. /courses/all: View All Courses
+ 5. /search?query=Data:Search Courses
- /students/all:View All Students
+ 6. /students/all:View All Students

 ## Technologies Used:
-1.Node.js
-2.Express.js
-3.MongoDB
+1. Node.js
+2. Express.js
+3. MongoDB
 4.Postman (for API testing)